13 min read

 Creating Compound Components

 Simple buttons and inputs are great, but real applications need complex patterns.
-Let's build a modal component that demonstrates composition.
+Let's build a modal that works in both Blade and Vue.

 <!-- resources/views/components/ui/modal.blade.php -->